 What do you want to learn?

-Many consumers have seen Square used at their favorite local small business, whether it’s the independent coffee shop around the corner, or the small boutique with unique finds.
+Many consumers have seen Square used at their favourite local small business, whether it’s the independent coffee shop around the corner, or the small boutique with unique finds.

 These businesses either use a small white device (known as the Square Reader) or a tablet (known as the Square Stand) to complete each purchase.
 Square revolutionized how small businesses processed payments, making it easier and more affordable.